rajs96/Inner-Critic-Chatbot/README.md

 # Documentation Sections

-Here are explanations / documentation for main steps of the projects:
+Here are explanations / documentation for main steps of the projects.
+Some steps are still in progress.
-- [Data](data/README.md) How initial training dataset was curated and generated.
+- [Data](data/README.md): How initial training dataset was curated and generated.
-- Models [TODO]: Two-step modeling approach to the chat agent.
+- Models [In Progress]: Two-step modeling approach to the chat agent.
-- Evaluation [TODO]: Evaluation of Chat Agent.
+- Evaluation [In Progress]: Evaluation of Chat Agent.

+# Demo
+In Progress